-Regardless of the details, there’s one thing for sure: The entire airline industry will reduce its invests tremendously.
+Regardless of the details, there’s one thing for sure: The entire airline industry will reduce its investments tremendously.
 First and foremost, this is going to happen in non-operations-relevant areas.
-Accordingly, I’m genuinely convinced that we will see an industry that is developing at a much slower pace when it comes to digital and technological aspects.
+Accordingly, I’m genuinely convinced that we will see an industry developing at a much slower pace when it comes to digital and technological aspects.

 The Digital Revolution Isn’t Waiting For Airlines.

 The thing now is that the digital revolution is going to continue.
 Most likely, we will even see an acceleration of digital developments due to the Coronavirus.
-The rise of de-central working and home offices is just one prominent example of an area COVID-19 disrupts heavily.
+The rise of de-central offices and home offices is just one prominent example of an area where COVID-19 disrupts heavily.